Marketing For Architects

 Of great importance for us is:

-1. In order to pay an architect for designing something, future clients have to know a lot of stuff.
+1. To pay an architect to design something, future clients have to know a lot of stuff.

 2. They have to get that information before they have a project, and before they decide to start.